wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-setup-hybrid-cloud-environment-testing.md

 ## Phase 3: Create the cross-premises Azure Virtual Network

-First, log on to the [Azure Management Portal](https://manage.windowsazure.cn/) with your Azure subscription credentials and create a virtual network named TestVNET.
+First, log on to the [Azure Classic Management Portal](https://manage.windowsazure.cn/) with your Azure subscription credentials and create a virtual network named TestVNET.

-1. In the task bar of the Azure Management Portal, click **New > Network Services > Virtual Network > Custom Create**.
+1. In the task bar of the Azure Classic Management Portal, click **New > Network Services > Virtual Network > Custom Create**.
 2. On the Virtual Network Details page, type **TestVNET** in **Name**.
 3. In **Location**, select the appropriate datacenter for your location.
 4. Click the Next arrow.